John McMullen (bishop): Priesthood

 From 1861 to 1866, McMullen served as president of University of St. Mary of the Lake, building facilities for the school.
 In 1865 he established the short-lived Catholic Monthly magazine at the school.
 Due to lack of funding, the university closed in 1866, leaving only the seminary open.
 Mullen was then appointed as the founding pastor for both St. Louis and St. Paul's Parishes in Chicago.

 McMullen accompanied Bishop James Duggan in 1866 as one of his theologians to the Second Council of Baltimore.
 When Duggan's mental state started to deteriorate, McMullen traveled to the Vatican in 1868 as a representative of the diocesan clergy to inform the pope.
 He was named the pastor of St. Rose of Lima Parish in Wilmington, Illinois, and started a new parish in Braidwood, Illinois.

 McMullen was named pastor of Holy Name Parish in Chicago and spent $19,000 on renovations.
-On October 8, 1871, the Great Chicago Fire destroyed the cathedral and every structure that McMullen had built in Chicago, including Holy Name Church.After the fire, McMullen and other Chicago priests traveled across the United States and Canada fundraising to rebuild Chicago's churches and assist the fire victims.
+On October 8, 1871, the Great Chicago Fire destroyed the cathedral and every structure that McMullen had built in Chicago, including Holy Name Church.
+After the fire, McMullen and other Chicago priests traveled across the United States and Canada fundraising to rebuild Chicago's churches and assist the fire victims.
 He then built the present Holy Name Cathedral, which was consecrated on November 21, 1875.
-In 1877, McMuller was named vicar general by Bishop Thomas Foley.
+In 1877, McMullen was named vicar general by Bishop Thomas Foley.
 After Foley's death, McMullen was named administrator of the diocese; he was renamed vicar general after the installation of Archbishop Patrick Feehan.

 Bishop of Davenport

-On June 14, 1881, McMullen was appointed the first bishop of the newly created Diocese of Davenport.
+On May 8, 1881, McMullen was appointed the first bishop of the newly created Diocese of Davenport.
 He was consecrated bishop by Archbishop Feehan on July 25, 1881, in Holy Name Cathedral.
 The principal co-consecrators were Bishops John Hennessy and John Spalding.